rjsaidi/Welcome-to-MATH-217/README.md

 This is our introduction to logistic regression and machine learning.
 Let's get started!

 - Use these notes to get started on logistic regression:     [**Chapter 9 Notes - Linear Regression**](./Math217_notes_ch9.pdf)
-- Use this quarto document to learn about linear and multiple linear regression:
+- Use this quarto document to learn about logistic regression:
      - [Chapter 9 Quarto Document](./chapter9notes.qmd)